Transformations

 An extraction must have one of two sources:

-Extracting the body is generally not useful when Gloo Edge has already parsed it as JSON, the default behavior.
+Extracting the body is generally not useful when Gloo Gateway has already parsed it as JSON, the default behavior.
 The parsed body data can be directly referenced using standard JSON syntax.
 The body extractor treats the body as plaintext, and is interpreted using a regular expression as noted below.
 This can be useful for body data that cannot be parsed as JSON.

 An extraction must also define which information is to be extracted from the source.
 This can be done by providing a regular expression via the regex attribute.
 The regular expression will be applied to the body or to the value of relevant header and must match the entire source.
 If your regular expression uses capturing groups, you can select the group match you want to use via the subgroup attribute.